 Introduction

 Lead-210 (210Pb) is a naturally occurring radioactive isotope that is part of the 238U decay chain and is formed in both the atmosphere and sediments .
 210Pb forms in the atmosphere through the decay of radon-222, a gas that is released from soil and rocks.
 Radon-222 decays quickly to 210Pb which then attaches to aerosols and other particles in the atmosphere and can gets deposited onto the earth’s surface through precipitation.
 The constant precipitation of 210Pb is called flux and the 210Pb which originates from the atmosphere is called excess 210Pb.
 Once on the ground,210Pb enters the sediment and mixes with in situ 210Pb (supported 210Pb).
 As sediment accumulates over time, 210Pb is buried deeper and deeper into the sediment column, providing a chronological record of sediment deposition.
 This isotope, with a half-life of 22.23 ± 0.12 years, is commonly used to date recently accumulated sediments (<150 years) and has become increasingly popular in recent decades for palaeoecological and pollution studies aimed at evaluating human impacts on the environment [e.g.,@Courtney2019].
 The accuracy of chronologies is critical in these environmental studies to correctly assign dates to geological, chemical, biological and ecological changes.
-Unlike other dating techniques such as radiocarbon dating, dating a single sediment layer using a single, independent 210Pb measurement is not possible.
+Unlike with other dating techniques such as radiocarbon dating, dating a single sediment layer using a single, independent 210Pb measurement is not possible.
 Instead, 210Pb activity is measured at different depths along a core (e.g., lake, peatland, marine sediments).
 A 210Pb-chronology can only be established under certain assumptions regarding the sedimentation process and when a suitable portion of the excess, or excess 210Pb decay curve is measured, which represents the total inventory from deposition (atmospheric or water column 210Pb) and runoff.
 It is important to note that the analysis of a complete series (data set) of 210Pb measurements must be carried out in order to obtain meaningful dates, as discussed by [@Aquino2018].

 Several traditional data analysis models are available for dating recent sediments using 210Pb.
 These include the Constant Initial Concentration (CIC) model, also known as Constant Activity (CA) [@Goldberg1963; @Robbins1975], the Constant Flux : Constant Sedimentation (CF:CS) model [@Crozaz1964], and the Constant Rate of Supply (CRS) model, also known as the Constant Flux model (CF) [@Appleby1978; @Robbins1978; @Sanchez-Cabeza2012].
 The CIC model assumes that sediments have a constant initial 210Pb concentration, while both the CF:CS and CRS models assume a constant flux of 210Pb.
 The CF:CS model also assumes a constant sedimentation rate.
 Of these models, the CRS model is the most popular, as it allows for the estimation of variable mass accumulation rates (see Figure 1).
 However, the flexibility of the CRS model in terms of its assumptions comes at a cost, as it requires the measurement of a sufficient portion of the excess 210Pb inventory, which is total amount of excess 210Pb in the sediment, or the use of interpolation/extrapolation in order to estimate the complete inventory of 210Pb in the sediment.